 The output voltage is earth-free and has no ohmic connection to earth.
-Type and component tests are carried out by the manufacturer.
+Type and factory tests are carried out by the manufacturer.
 Field tests can be performed in the field using suitable test equipment that ramps up the voltage with a slow ramp (2 s rising and 2 s falling).
-Connect all input terminals and all output poles to each other before performing the tests.
-During the test, set the cut-off current to the value shown in the table below.
+Before performing the test, connect all phase connections and all output poles.
+During the test set the cut-off current to the value in the table below.

-Fig. 18: Dielectric strength
+Fig. 19: Dielectric strength

-B^{)}When checking the input to DC-OK, make sure that the maximum voltage between DC-OK and the output is not exceeded (column D).
-When performing the test, we recommend connecting the DC OK contact pins and the output contact pins.
+) When checking the input to DC-OK, make sure that the maximum voltage between DC-OK and the output is not exceeded (column D).
+We recommend connecting the DC-OK pins and the output pins when performing the test.

-Α В С D Type test 60 s 2500 Vac 3000 Vac 500 Vac 500 Vac Component test 5 s 2500 Vac 2500 Vac 500 Vac 500 Vac Field test 5 s 2000 Vac 2000 Vac 500 Vac 500 Vac Setting the cut-off current > 20 mA > 20 mA > 40 mA > 1 mA
+Α В С D Type test 60 s 2500 Vac 3000 Vac 500 Vac 500 Vac Component test 5 s 2500 Vac 2500 Vac 500 Vac 500 Vac Field test 5 s 2000 Vac 2000 Vac 500 Vac 500 Vac Setting the cut-of fcurrent > 10 mA > 10 mA > 40 mA > 1 mA

-To meet the PELV requirements according to EN 60204-1 section 6.4.1, we recommend connecting either the positive pole, the negative pole or another part of the output circuit to the protective conductor system.
-This avoids situations in which the load starts unexpectedly or cannot be disconnected if an unnoticed earth leakage occurs.
+To meet the PELV requirements according to EN 60204-1 section 6.4.1, we recommend that either the positive pole, the negative pole or any other part of the output circuit is connected to the protective earthing system.
+This helps to avoid situations where a load starts unexpectedly or cannot be disconnected if an unnoticed earth leakage occurs.